-In this section I analyze the aggregate effects of a cut in the supply of bank lending.
-In particular I compute the ratio between the integral of the discounted value of aggregate output drops over the integral of the discounted value of the funding shock.
-Formally, I compute an elasticity ε^M as follows:
+In this section we analyze the aggregate effects of a cut in the supply of bank lending.

+In particular we compute the ratio between the integral of the discounted value of aggregate output drops over the integral of the discounted value of the funding shock.
+Formally, we compute an elasticity ε^M as follows

-$$\varepsilon^{M} = \frac{\int{0}^{T} e^{-\rho t} \left(\log(Y{t}) - \log(\bar{Y}) \right) dt}{\int{0}^{T} e^{-\rho t} \log(\text{Lending}{t}) - \log(\text{Lending}) dt}).$$ (28)
+$$\varepsilon^{M} = \frac{\int{0}^{T} e^{-\rho t} \left(\log(Y{t}) - \log(\bar{Y}) \right) dt}{\int{0}^{T} e^{-\rho t} \log(\text{Lending}{t}) - \log(\text{Lending}) dt}.$$ (26)

-The reason to compute the elasticity of output to lending in this way is that output may exhibit different persistence than total lending, and that the shock that is feeding the economy is persistent, inducing additional responses in output and lending beyond the response on impact.
+The reason to compute the elasticity of output to lending in this way is that output may exhibit different persistence than total lending, and that the shock in itself that is feeding the economy is persistent, inducing additional responses in output and lending beyond the response on impact.
 Note as well that the elasticity is computed with respect to lending, not with respect to the shock.
 There are two reasons for this.
-First, the policy-relevant variable is the reduced ability of banks to make loansor to put it another way, the drop in the right-hand-side of the balance sheet of the banking sector.
-Second, this definition admits comparisons with back-of-the-envelope aggregations that cross-sectional studies make by abstracting from general equilibrium effects.
+First, the policy relevant variable is the fall in the ability of banks to make loans, or put in another way, the drop in the right-hand side of the balance sheet of the banking sector.
+Second, this definition permits comparisons with bank-of-the-envelope aggregations that cross-sectional studies make by abstracting from general equilibrium effects.

-ε^{M} should be interpreted as the elasticity of output to lending caused by a shock in the supply of bank lending.
-It is the macroeconomic equivalent of an instrumental variables (IV) specification.
-In an IV, we compute regressions between two endogenous variables, and find an instrument that affects the right-hand-side variable (lending in this case), and that only affects the dependent variable (aggregate output), through its effect on lending.11
+ε^M should be interpreted as the elasticity of output to lending caused by a shock in the supply of bank lending.
+It is the macroeconomic equivalent of an Instrumental Variables (IV) specification.
+In an IV, we compute regressions between two endogenous variables, and find an instrument that affects the right hand side variable (lending in this case), and that only affects the dependent variable (aggregate output), through its effect on lending.
+10

-The result of this section is an estimation of this elasticity, and I will show the sensitivity of the elasticity for both experiments with respect to the key parameters of the model.
-As before, we will consider results for two extreme values of , the extent of rigidities in the labor market.
+The result of this section will be an estimation of this elasticity, and I will show how the sensitivity of the elasticity for both experiments with respect to the key parameters of the model.
+As we have done previously, we will consider results for two extreme values of α , the extent of rigidities in the labor market.

-7.2 The aggregate effects of an aggregate bank shock
+7.2 The aggregate effects of a bank shock

-We start by performing an experiment in which every bank in the economy is shocked at the same time.
+We start by performing an experiment where every bank in the economy is shocked at the same time.
 This experiment is interesting for several reasons.
-One, this type of shock
+One, this type of shocks

-11Computing an elasticity between two endogenous variables in macroeconomics is commonplace.
+10Computing an elasticity between two endogenous variables in macroeconomics is commonplace.
 The Phillips Curve slope for instance is the elasticity of inflation to unemployment caused by a demand shock.
 Interest rate parities relates exchange rates to interest rate differentials.

-Calibration $\alpha = 1$ $\alpha = 1000$ Benchmark (%) 19.63 6.73 captures the attention of macroeconomists and policy experts.
-Second, it speaks to situations without meaningful heterogeneous exposure to the shock, where using the crosssection to estimate effects is implausible.
+Calibration $\alpha = 1$ $\alpha = 1000$ Benchmark (%) 19.63 6.73 captures the attention of macroeconomists and policy experts. second, it speaks to situations without meaningful heterogeneous exposure to the shock, where using the cross-section to estimate effects is implausible.
 However, we will inquire how the knowledge of the structural parameters we gained from the cross-sectional estimates extrapolates to an aggregate shock.